joakim/kay/README.md

 result: do (method)  --> '2 + 3 = 5'
 print (result)       --> 5

-"slots are block scoped (mutating a slot requires a reference to the slot's cell)"
+"slots are block scoped (mutating a parent cell's slot requires a reference to the cell)"
 scoped: {
     inner: 42
     nested: {